achur00/laravel-mcp-ecosystem/frontend/2-REACT-TAILWIND-CSS-v4-COMPLETE-SETUP-GUIDE.md

 **Explanation:** Newer Vite and React plugin versions require Node.js ≥20.19.0, but many systems have older versions.

----

 ### Problem 2: Docker Daemon Not Running

 **Error:**
 ```
-error during connect: this error may indicate that the docker daemon is not running: Post "http://%2F%2F.%2Fpipe%2Fdocker_engine/v1.24/images/create?fromImage=node&tag=24-alpine": open //./pipe/docker_engine: The system cannot find the file specified.
+error during connect: this error may indicate that the docker daemon is not running
 ```

 **Solution:**